anthonywachs/PacIFiC/README.md

 ```
 cd $GRAINS_HOME
 tar zxvf xerces-2-8-0.tar.gz
-cd XERCES-2.8.0
-./install.sh
-cd ../
-makeARCH delete
-makeARCH create
 make install
 ```
 It is possible that you get an error during the make install due to the missing file `zlib.h`.
 On Ubuntu (18.04), the development package of the zlib library can be installed with the command `sudo apt install zlib1g-dev`.
 Once the installation is complete, simply run the `make` command (there is no need for a make install at this point).
+It is also possible that the `mpicxx` executable is not found.
+In that case, it is most likely that the installed mpi libraries are standard.
+Grains3D requires the development package instead.
+If you use openmpi on Ubuntu (18.04), type `sudo apt install libopenmpi-dev`, and then try `make install` again.

 * To build the Cartesian solver, type: